 For last night's launch party many people arrived half an hour early and were waiting in the courtyard for the event to begin.
-It all passed in a frenzy of book signing, with a queue - yes, really, there was a queue - of people waiting for my autograph on a copy of Tout Sweet.
+It all passed in a frenzy of book signing, with a queue - yes, really, there was a queue - of people waiting for a signed copy of Tout Sweet.
 (Now I know how Tom Ford feels when he signs bottles of perfume in Selfridges.)
 Really, I could get used to this kind of attention - and Biff, I know, already has.

 The event would not have been so much fun and so successful however, without a little help from a few key people: Frances who helped to make the canapés; Kevin who manned the bar brilliantly (ex RAF, therefore very good on organisation) with help from David; Jacqui who lent a helping hand on several fronts, including serving the canapés with impeccable timing; and Martine, who also provided the fabulous bunch of flowers from her mother's garden for my signing table.

 I am also hugely grateful to Eileen the owner of La Grande Galerie - I couldn't have wished for a better setting for a summer eve launch party - and Dawn who runs the little cafe at the gallery with such cheerful efficiency.
 Un enorme merci to all who came along and to those who very kindly helped with the washing up.
-As for those who didn't make it - Anita in Guernsey, Travis in London.
-Isabelle in St Palais Sur Mer, and Janet and Sue who thought the event was this evening: you were greatly missed!
+As for those who didn't make it - Anita in Guernsey, Travis in London, Isabelle in St Palais Sur Mer, and Janet and Sue who thought the event was this evening – you were greatly missed!

 Sounds like a great evening & many congratulations!
 Nice photo too!